devnull-hub-lab/journal/README.md

 and you are interested.
 The practice of dump brain on a plain text file.**

 ## About
+Includes:

-A daemon that reads .journal user file and return data to client.
+- A daemon that reads .journal user file and return data to client.
-A tool that includes your journal in (obviously) .journal
+- A tool that includes your journal into (obviously) .journal file

 ## Install